These one-bowl soft, spongy lemon madeleines are easy to make. Full of citrus flavor with…

 Melted butter is usually used in madeleine recipes.
 You can find some recipes calling for brown butter or just simple melted butter.
 Don’t skip the melted butter, as the buttery scent goes really well with the ground almond!

-In this vanilla madeleine recipe, you can melt the butter over bain marie or over a bowl of hot water.
+In this vanilla madeleine recipe, you can melt the butter over bain marie, over a bowl of hot water or in the microwave.
 Ensure that the butter melts fully, and there is no lump remaining.
 Leave it to cool slightly as you gather the rest of the ingredients and grease the madeleine pans.

 Also, butter takes the center stage for madeleines, so be sure to choose a good one!
 For a quality French butter, I like to use Elle & Vire.
 For a more standard, daily bake, I like Paysan Breton for its pocket friendly price.